anodyne/docs/installation.md

 If you are installing Nova 3 or upgrading from Nova 2, you’ll need to update your web server’s document root to point to the `public` folder instead of the default document root (likely `public_html`).
 This small change helps protect your site and keeps sensitive files hidden from prying eyes.

-{% note %}
+{% note title="Note" %}
-The following process only needs to be done once when you first install Nova 3 or migrate from Nova 2.
+This process only needs to be completed once, either when installing Nova 3 for the first time or when migrating from Nova 2.
 {% /note %}

 ### Updating the document root in cPanel